 How does Custom tracking work?
 Custom tracking works by including a tracking image in the first post of your feed.
 The SFS plugin then tracks every time your entire feed is accessed.
 Current plans are to add yet another tracking method whereby the tracking image is included in every feed post.
 This may produce daily stats that are closer to the ones that FeedBurner delivers.
 Please share any thoughts you may have on this.

-Download Simple Feed Stats from the WordPress.org Plugin Directory:
+Download Simple Statistics for Feeds from the WordPress.org Plugin Directory: